Zero to Hero: This is how you become a commercial pilot at E-Flight Academy!

 What can you do with it?

-With the night flying qualification, you may fly at night.
-This is an addition to your PPL and enables you to fly safer and more flexibly, especially during winter months or longer journeys.
+With the night qualification you may fly at night.
+This is an addition to your PPL and allows you to fly more safely and flexibly, especially during the winter months or longer trips.

 Duration: 3 hours